crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/getting_started_on_windows.md

 To install the collection from an administrator powershell prompt, run `cscli.exe collections install crowdsecurity/iis`.

-If your IIS setup logs to a file then add the following to your acquisition configuration (`C:\Program Files\CrowdSec\config\acquis.yaml`):
+If your IIS setup logs to a file, then add the following to the acquisition configuration file `acquis.yaml` in the folder `C:\Program Files\CrowdSec\config`:

 ```yaml
 ---